layilin/SP23-33852/_annotations/book2.md

 [place] 78.445 Sheen's royal walks.
 Sheen is the old name for what is now the London borough of Richmond upon Thames.
 According to Gilmore, Sheen's royal walks probably refers to Richmond Park, a royal park.

 [people] 78.452 Percy.
 Bishop Thomas Percy (1729-1811).
 English cleric, writer, and translator.
-A friend and frequent correspondent of Grainger's, best known for the *Reliques of Ancient English Poetry* (1765), published by James and Richard Dodsley, who also published *The Sugar-Cane*.
+A friend and frequent correspondent of Grainger, best known for the *Reliques of Ancient English Poetry* (1765), published by James and Richard Dodsley, who also published *The Sugar-Cane*.
 Furthermore, the *Reliques* contains a poem by Grainger entitled "Bryan and Pereene.
 A West-Indian Ballad," a tragic love story whose theme mirrors that of the story of Junio and Theana.

 78.456 Hymen.
 Greek god of marriage.

 [place] 78.441n Antigua.
-One of the Leeward Islands; colonized by the English in 1632.
-Now forms part of the nation of Antigua and Barbuda.
+One of the Leeward Islands; St. Kitts lies just to the west of it.
+Antigua was colonized by the English in 1632 and now forms part of the nation of Antigua and Barbuda.

 79.463 old Europe's letter'd climes.
 Educated or learned climes.
-In addition to the practice of Caribbean planters sending their children to Britain for their education, this moment describes the "grand tour" in which the British might complete their education by visiting mainland Europe's (and especially Italy's) cultural capitals.
+In addition to describing the practice of Caribbean planters sending their children to Britain for their education, this moment refers to the "grand tour," during which individuals would complete their education by visiting mainland Europe's (and especially Italy's) cultural capitals.

 [place] 79.469 Gaul.
 France.